Caffe1neAdd1ct/zvps-blog/_posts/2014-10-15-poodle-sslv3-bleed-bug.markdown

 #### Chrome ####

- - Windows
+ - Crome on a Windows PC

- Beware - this will only protect you if chrome is opened from the modified shortcut!
+ Beware - this will only protect you if Chrome is opened from the modified shortcut!

-Right click your chrome icon on your desktop
+Right click your Chrome shortcut icon
-Click Properties
+Select Properties
-Add `--ssl-version-min=tls1` to the end of the Target text box (outside the quotes)
+Add `--ssl-version-min=tls1` to the end of the Target text box (outside the quotes) as seen in the image below,
-Click Apply then Ok
+Click Apply then click Ok.

 ![Disable SSLv3 Chrome](/img/chrome-ssl3-disable.png)

- - Linux
+ - Crome on a Linux PC

-vi /usr/share/applications/google-chrome.desktop
+Open a new terminal and run the following command: vi /usr/share/applications/google-chrome.desktop

-Search for Exec

-Add `--ssl-version-min=tls1` to the end of all Exec lines
+Search for all instances of `Exec` and add `--ssl-version-min=tls1` to the end of all Exec lines

 #### Firefox ####

-Mozilla plan to disable SSLv3 support in version 35, however this release is planned for the 25th November 2014.
-It is recommended to install the following plugin and use it to disble SSLv3 communication in the meanwhile:
+Mozilla already plan to disable SSLv3 support in version 35, which is scheduled for release on the 25th November 2014.
+To maximise security in the meantime it is recommended to install the below plugin to disable SSLv3 communication until the next Mozilla update:

 https://addons.mozilla.org/en-US/firefox/addon/ssl-version-control/